Home

 The USDA is involved with regulations concerning pet food labeling and identification and the approval of pet food ingredients.

 USDA regulations also provide for a voluntary inspection of canned pet foods.
 These Voluntary Inspection Regulations specify the amount of meat ingredients which must be used in the product, along with minimum nutrient requirements and label specifications.
-Manufacturers that undergo this inspection may apply an inspection seal to the label.
-This option is not widely used.

 Official USDA Website: www.usda.gov